 Specimen Requirements: Stool specimen in Cary-Blair transport, or other commercial enteric transport media, or pure culture isolate submitted in Cary Blair transport or on solid media.

-Turn-around Time: 2 to 4 working days.
-Positive results are telephoned to the submitter.
+Turnaround Time: 2-4 working days.
+Positive results are communicated to the submitter by telephone.